reiver/diy-practical-effects/section/extruded-polystyrene/README.md

 ## See Also
 * [Basics: What is that foam you use and where do I get it?
 (Black Magic Craft Episode 028)](https://youtu.be/0_vV6X3iHs4)
 * [052.
 Tutorial - What Foam To Use?](https://youtu.be/RctXQLBYvqY)
+* [Visit from the "Hard Foam Master" - Gerard Boom of Shifting Lands](https://youtu.be/DaggKFg8hKY) — includes discussion about differences between pink foam, and green foam